RPM Build

 This section declares which files and directories are owned by the package, and thus which files and directories will be placed into binary RPM.

-section.
+%defattrmacro set the default file permissions, and is often found at the start of the%filessection.
 Note that this is no longer necessary unless the permissions need to be altered.

 Scriptlets